 Certificates and diplomas are each designed for completion within two years, making them both shorter alternatives to the associate degree.
 They are a popular educational pathway among high school graduates who wish to receive relevant job training and enter the workforce without completing a full degree program, as well as established professionals seeking higher salaries and more advancement opportunities.
 The popularity of certificates and diplomas has risen in recent years.
-According to the National Center for Education Statistics (NCES), 966,000 undergraduate certificates were conferred during the 2012-13 academic year; this represents a 49% increase over the previous decade.
+According to the National Center for Education Statistics (NCES), 955,000 undergraduate certificates were conferred during the 2017-18 academic year.

 Please note that this certificate and diploma guide exclusively discusses undergraduate learning options.
 Graduate diplomas and certificates are not included in this guide.

 What's the Difference Between a Certificate, a Diploma, and a Degree?

 It is important to note that undergraduate certificates and diplomas are not the same as academic degrees.
 However, certificates and diplomas are widely available in similar — if not identical — fields of study.
 Diploma programs tend to be slightly lengthier and more in-depth than certificate programs.
 More differences and similarities between diplomas, certificates, and degrees — as well as pros and cons associated with each — are highlighted below.